SvenTiigi/FlyoverKit/README.md

 ```

 Run `carthage update --platform iOS` to build the framework and drag the built `FlyoverKit.framework` into your Xcode project.

+On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase” and add the Framework path as mentioned in [Carthage Getting started Step 4, 5 and 6](https://github.com/Carthage/Carthage/blob/master/README.md)

 ## Usage
 `FlyoverKit` comes with three ways to implement a flyover.
 Simply choose the most suitable type for your implementation.
 Please see the `Advanced` section in order to configure the `FlyoverKit` to your needs.